Alluxio/alluxio/docs/en/Debugging-Guide.md

 Alluxio can be configured under a variety of modes, in different production environments.
 Please make sure the Alluxio being deployed, is a supported version.

-When posting questions on mailing list, please attach the full environment information, including
+When posting questions on [Mailing List](https://groups.google.com/forum/alluxio-users), please attach the full environment information, including
 - Alluxio version
 - OS version
 - Java version